northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 Now that you are on the cluster we should talk about files paths.
 You will learn more about these in our Intro to Linux training session (Feb 24th at 11 AM EST). but it's worth discussing a little now.

-All users have read and write access to three spaces on the cluser:
+All users have read and write access to these spaces on the cluser:

 `/home`
 `/scratch`

+If you are using the cluster for research, you will also have a space in:

 `/projects`

+If you are taking a course on the cluster you will have access to `/courses` and may not have access to `/projects`

 When setting the path to these locations we recommend writing the full absolute file path, which means the path will always start with `/`.
 We'll have some examples of using files paths in the next session on transfering data.